kndugan/react-formik-form/README.md

 ### `npm start`

-Runs the app in the development mode.\
+This will run the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.

 ## Roadmap of Future Improvements